sxiii/linux-unified-packager/README.md

 * http://distrowatch.com/package-management

 ## Working details
 This script was written in the idea of uniting several package management system into one single command that can be issued easily.
 This script DOES NOT detect your distros because it is not so important, while we just want to see if you have any package managers installed.
-That wouldn't be a problem because small amount of people uses more than one package managers (guys you might have to fix this script in this case)
+That wouldn't be a problem because small amount of people uses more than one package managers (guys you might have to fix this script in this case).

+It took me few nights to write and debug this script.
+The time has passed but currently I did tested it many times only on my two main distros - Manjaro (Arch-based linux) and Ubuntu (Debian-based one).
+I hope the script will be improved by you & the community (read next).

 ## Developers & testers needed
 If you just tested the script on your local PC and it works well, you can write an issue about that or commit here exact name & version of your system.
 More importantly, if the script DOES NOT work well, you should commit the issue to this repo with all details on your system, please.
 It will help whole community.

+## Exactly supported distros
+* Manjaro Linux 17.1.4 kernel Linux sx-pc 4.15.0-1-MANJARO
+* Ubuntu Linux 16.04.3
+* Yours?
+* ^ Please add yours if it's working good here (and also copy the row) ^